WilliamRagstad/WilliamRagstad.github.io/content/resume/_index.md

 {{< badge >}} Early experience {{< /badge >}}
 I have always been intrigued by games and computers.
-My fascination by the ability to create something out of nothing has been a driving force in my life.
+My fascination with the ability to create something out of nothing has been a driving force in my life.

 My first experience with programming was at the **age of 10**, and I have been hooked ever since.
 I then got my **first job at 16** as a **Junior Backend Developer**.